RevolutionTech/hummingbird/README.md

 ## Improve Hummingbird

-Any other bugs to report, suggestions for improvement, feature requests, government secrets, etc. please feel free to send my way.
+Any bugs to report, suggestions for improvement, feature requests, etc. please feel free to send my way.
 Contributions to the repo are especially welcome!